Saturday, May 28, 2011

 1. Preheat your oven to 375 degrees F. Halve each muffin.

 2. Get a cookie sheet ready by putting some parchment paper on top of it (or skip the paper and spray the pan with PAM).
 Lay each halved English muffin on the cookie sheet.
-I usually fit about 12 halved muffins on a sheet at a time.
+I usually fit about 12 halved muffins on a sheet at a time.3.
+Scoop out sauce with a spoon and spread on evenly to each English muffin.

 4. Sprinkle Italian seasoning and some garlic salt on each muffin.